-Whether you want to make customers aware of your brand’s products or services or influence their buying decision and drive them to purchase, Twitter data on audience behavior (who do they follow, what do they do, what their interests are, which tweets they engage with and how, etc.) can help you segment and reach them in a way that aligns with their expectations.
+Whether you want to make customers aware of your brand’s products or services or influence their buying decision and drive them to purchase, X, formerly Twitter data on audience behavior (who do they follow, what do they do, what their interests are, which tweets they engage with and how, etc.) can help you segment and reach them in a way that aligns with their expectations.

-You can use Sprinklr’s segmentation capabilities on Twitter data to create dynamic audience segments for differentiating customers across various stages of the conversion funnel.
+You can use Sprinklr’s segmentation capabilities on X, formerly Twitter data to create dynamic audience segments for differentiating customers across various stages of the conversion funnel.
 With Sprinklr’s AI-powered audience enrichments (interests, professions, age, sentiment, etc.), these segments align with your ad campaign strategies, thus ensuring effective results.

 Let’s see how a sportswear manufacturing brand segmented customers across different stages of the conversion funnel using Sprinklr to achieve their advertising goals.